In 3 Easy Steps...

 The MeetingPulse add-in will let you automatically run the polls from within PowerPoint.
 As soon as the slideshow gets to that poll’s slide, MeetingPulse will launch the poll and send it to attendee’s devices.

 The poll display will be updated in real time.
-When you go to the next slide, the poll will close automatically.

 You can create a quiz through our multiple-choice poll types.
 We recommend hiding the correct answers by default.
 That way the correct answer won’t be shown immediately when you use a slide to run the poll.